El Nido, Palawan: Climate

-The climate in El Nido is distinguished by two seasons: generally dry, from December to May, and wet, from June to November.
+The climate in El Nido is distinguished by two seasons: dry, from December to May, and wet, from June to November.
 April and May are typically the driest, while the heaviest rainfall occurs around August.
-The Northeast wind blows from December to March, occasionally interchanging with the North wind from December to February.
-The Southwest wind is felt from June to October while the East wind, the mildest of all winds, blows during April and May.
+The northeast wind blows from December to March, occasionally interchanging with the north wind from December to February.
+The southwest wind is felt from June to October while the east wind, the mildest of all winds, blows during April and May.

 The average temperature ranges from a low of 22 C to a high of 33 C. The coolest temperatures are usually experienced during January, while the hottest temperatures are felt in April and May.

 Demographics

 In the 2020 census, the population of El Nido was 50,494 people, with a density of sigfig 50,494/923.26.

-The first town census of 1918 showed El Nido having a population of 1,789.
-In the period between 1980 and 1990, the population grew up to 18,832.
+The first town census of 1918 showed El Nido as having a population of 1,789.
+In the period between 1980 and 1990, the population grew to 18,832.
 Based on the 2000 census, the annual growth rate is 3.58%.
-This is higher than the average annual population growth rate for the whole country for the periods 1990 to 2000 and 2000 to 2007, which was only 2.34% and 2.04%.
+This is higher than the average annual population growth rate for the whole country for the periods 1990 to 2000 and 2000 to 2007, which were only 2.34% and 2.04% respectively.

 According to the 2007 census, El Nido has a population of 30,249 people in 6,311 households in its eighteen barangays.
-Eighty-five percent of the population are living in the rural barangays, while only fifteen percent of them are in the Población area.
+Eighty-five percent of the population are living in rural barangays, while only fifteen percent of them are in the Población area.

-Ethnic Groups
+Ethnic groups

 The original settlers of El Nido were the Tagbanwas and Cuyunons.
 Throughout the centuries, there has been a constant migration of Tagalogs, Hiligaynon, Bicolanos, Ilocanos, Chinese and Spaniards.
 There are also a small number of Japanese and Koreans.
 Intermarriage between ethnic and linguistic groups is not uncommon in El Nido.

 Languages

-The main language is Filipino, which is largely based on Tagalog.
+The main language is Filipino (Tagalog).
 In addition, many people are very proficient in English, Hiligaynon, other Visayan languages, and Bicolano.
 A small but significant percentage of the population speaks or comprehends Cuyonon, the native language of the Cuyo Islands and most parts of Palawan.

 Economy

 The main industries of El Nido are fishing, agriculture and tourism, being a popular diving location.
-Edible nest-gathering is also economic activity, although it is seasonal.
+Edible nest-gathering is also an economic activity, although it is seasonal.
 Coconut, palay, cashew, banana, and mango are its major products.

-As a tourist destination, El Nido has been included in Condé Nast Traveler's list of "20 Most Beautiful Beaches in the World," CNNgo has called it the Best Beach and Island destination in the Philippines for its "extraordinary natural splendor and ecosystem."
+As a tourist destination, El Nido has been included in Condé Nast Traveler's list of "20 Most Beautiful Beaches in the World," and CNNgo has called it the best beach and island destination in the Philippines for its "extraordinary natural splendor and ecosystem."